fmatter/glossing_bootstrap/README.md

 2. **prefixes** are smaller, bound morphemes which occur before a stem
 3. **suffixes** are smaller bound morphemes which occur after a stem

-A stem is a combination of morphemes; it can consist of either a bare root, or a root with prefixes and/or suffixes.
+These are provided as a list of form-meaning pairs, with prefixes and suffixes being identified with preceding or following hyphens, respectively.
+Here's how that would look for the Unua example above:

 |Form|Gloss|
 |:-|:-|